Arpit8081/Phishtray_Edited_Version/README.md

 ## Working Within The Container
 Within the container you should use Python 3 which can be called via `py3` or `python3.6` commands, `python` refers to Python 2.7 which is the system default.

+# project run

+0. make sure you've completed the prereqs
+1. Navigate to http://phishtray.local:9000/admin and create an Exercise with emails
+1. Copy the exercise UUID
+1. In your local terminal, from the phishtray folder, `cd frontend` and `yarn start`
+1. Navigate to http://phishtray.local:3000/welcome/<exercise:uuid>/ to start the exercise